Full-Time

 PDF, DOC, DOCX, up to 4 MB

 Monzo operates as a digital-only banking platform focused on providing a modern way for individuals to manage their finances.
 Its main product is a mobile app that allows users to track their income, spending, and savings easily.
-The app includes features that help users save money, such as automatically setting aside a portion of their paycheck or rounding up transactions to the nearest dollar.
-Monzo generates revenue through interest on deposits, fees for certain services, and interchange fees from card transactions.
-It also offers overdrafts and personal loans.
-What sets Monzo apart from traditional banks is its real-time balance updates and instant spending notifications, which help users stay informed about their finances.
+The app includes features that help users save money, such as automatically setting aside a portion of their paycheck or rounding up payments to the nearest dollar.
+Monzo generates revenue through interest on customer deposits, fees for certain services, and interchange fees from card transactions.
+Additionally, it offers overdrafts and personal loans.
+What sets Monzo apart from traditional banks is its real-time balance updates and instant spending notifications, which help customers stay informed about their finances.
 With over 8 million customers, Monzo aims to meet the growing demand for convenient, mobile-first banking solutions.

 Company Size